 Contractors just starting in the infrared business, or those who have a smaller size area to heat or less volume to patch, may find these portable units can be more economical to transport and a better fit for their initial capital investment, says Bob Kieswetter, president of Heat Design Equipment

-Asphalt Reheat Systems’ most popular unit is its portable system.
+Asphalt Reheat Systems' most popular unit is its portable system.
 The 4x4 split box unit was always the top seller for the manufacturer, but the newer 4x6 split box unit has grown in popularity.
 The split box design allows contractors the option to heat either a 2x4 or a 4x4 area with the 4x4 unit or a 2x6 or 4x6 area with the 4x6 unit.
 These portable units are lightweight and can be operated by one person, Strassman says.
 Small- and medium-sized companies gravitate toward this unit, he adds.

 Another unique portable option is the Thermotrack infrared unit.
-The 6’ x 9’ heating area elements on this unit run on a belt-driven track to move across the heating surface.
+The 6x9-ft. heating area elements on this unit run on a belt-driven track to move across the heating surface.
 The unit allows the operator to keep visual contact on the asphalt being heated, says Thermotrack Owner and President Greg Larsen.
 The non-stationary heating elements also allow the unit to deep heat the asphalt without overheating that creates surface damage, Larsen adds.
 Thermotrack recently introduced a new model of its infrared unit which features a new direct spark ignition.